Andrei Vasilevskiy: Recent years, second Vezina Trophy (2023–present)

 On 14 November 2024, Vasilevskiy earned his 300th career NHL win in the Lightning's 4–1 win over the Winnipeg Jets, becoming only the 40th goaltender in NHL history to reach 300 wins, and the fastest to reach the milestone.
 On 12 December, Vasilevskiy played his 500th NHL game in an 8–3 win over the Calgary Flames, becoming the 82nd goaltender in league history and first goaltender in Lightning history to play in as many games.
 He finished the 2024–25 season with a 38–20–5 record, coming second in the league in wins and playing more minutes than any other goaltender.
 He was for the fifth time named a Vezina Trophy finalist.

+During the 2026 NHL Stadium Series game against the Boston Bruins on 1 February 2026, Bruins' goaltender Jeremy Swayman checked Brandon Hagel to the ice.
+Vasilevskiy skated to the Bruins' end of the ice, and the two goaltenders fought.
+It was Vasilevskiy's first and only recorded fight, becoming the second goaltender fight of the season as Alex Nedeljkovic fought Sergei Bobrovsky in a game between the San Jose Sharks and the two-time defending champion Florida Panthers less than two weeks earlier.

+On 6 June 2026, Vasilevskiy was awarded his second Vezina Trophy.
+He led the league in with 39 wins and 2.13 goals against average.

 International play

 In winning the 2014 IIHF World Championship with the Russian senior team, Vasilevskiy was awarded the Order of Honour on 27 May 2014.

 On 2 March 2016, the Russian Ice Hockey Federation named Vasilevskiy to its roster for the 2016 World Cup of Hockey.
 Vasilevskiy was joined by Lightning teammates Vladislav Namestnikov, and Nikita Kucherov.
 The tournament took place from 17 Sep to 1 October 2016, in Toronto.

 On 9 April 2017, the Russian Ice Hockey Federation named Vasilevskiy to its roster for the 2017 World Ice Hockey Championships.
 Vasilevskiy was joined by teammate Nikita Kucherov.
 On 21 May 2017, Vasilevskiy helped Russia capture a bronze medal when they defeated Finland in the bronze medal game.
 Additionally, Vasilevskiy was voted the top goaltender of the tournament.